webplatform/docs/concepts/information_architecture/content_research/index.md

 == Content Inventory Generation ==

-On large website, generating such list manually could takes months or even years, luckily there are tools available to make this process automated, such as :
+On large websites, generating such a list manually could take a long time.
+Luckily there are tools available to automate this process, such as:

 * [https://www.google.com/webmasters/tools/home Google Webmasters Tools]
 * [https://www.google.com/analytics/web/ Google Analytics]